awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Documentation/Workshop_AWS_Account.md

 ## Access the AWS console

-* Click "AWS Console".
+* Click "Open Console".
 The AWS Console will open.

 ---
 **[Click here to return to the Lab Guide](../Lab_Guide.md)**